-Appendix B - Minimum Equipment Requirements
+Appendix B Minimum Equipment Requirements

 The following list of equipment is required aboard all yachts entered in the Scotch Bonnet Light Race.
 All yachts are subject to an equipment inspection before and after the race.
-Any yacht found to be not in compliance will either not be started or will not be given a finish position.
+Any yacht found to be not in compliance will be subject to a DP (discretionary penalty), without a hearing.